cedards/budgie/ROADMAP.md

 - I can find out projected expenses for a given month

 ## Complete

+- I can see changes in funded runway over time (as # weeks, not date)

 - I can find out how far in advance I have "funded" my budget